phisko/kengine/README.md

 Note that there is no `Component` class.
 Any type can be used as a `Component`, and dynamically attached/detached to `Entities`.

+### Reflection

+Many parts of the engine (such as the scripting systems or the OpenGL system) make use of `putils`' [reflection API](https://github.com/phisko/putils/blob/master/reflection/Reflectible.md).
+Most of the components in the following samples are thus defined as reflectible.

 ### Samples

 These are pre-built, extensible and pluggable elements that can be used in any project, or to bootstrap a project.